-Microsoft 365, formerly known as Office 365, is a subscription service from Microsoft which includes the Microsoft Office product range.
-Create, connect, and share with apps from the Microsoft office suite.
+Microsoft 365, formerly Office 365, is a subscription service from Microsoft that includes the Microsoft Office product range.
+Create, connect, and share with apps from the Microsoft Office suite.

 Microsoft 365 apps give an up-to-date environment with cloud-based analytics and security.
 However, it requires some forethought to modernize your systems and applications.
-You will need to figure out which tools are suitable for your situation and how your company applications will function in a current setting.
-Because there are so many moving components, you will need to communicate your migration plans with your personnel.
+You must determine which tools suit your situation and how your company applications will function in a current setting.
+Because there are so many moving components, you must communicate your migration plans with your personnel.

 You receive the most recent version of Office 365, Windows 10, and best-in-class security with Microsoft 365.
 Microsoft Teams makes it easy for your team to stay organized and communicate on one platform.
-MS Office tools like Word, Excel and PowerPoint make it easier for you and your team to create and cooperate.
+MS Office tools like Word, Excel, and PowerPoint make creating and cooperating easier for you and your team.
 Save files securely in OneDrive so you can access them from anywhere.
-Then, whether you are in the office or on the move, share and collaborate in real-time with your co-workers.
-With office for the web, you can stay productive from any browser and work on any device anywhere.
+Then, whether in the office or on the move, share and collaborate in real-time with your co-workers.
+With Office for the Web, you can stay productive from any browser and work on any device anywhere.

 Understand the Deployment Procedure

 The deployment process of the Microsoft office suite has improved because of the modern technology and insights, making previous upgrade difficulties such as application compatibility less of a concern.
 For example, Microsoft created the desktop deployment wheel to help people understand how to deploy Microsoft 365.
 In addition, the wheel walks you through the recommended procedures for upgrading to Windows 10 and Microsoft 365 applications.

 Before you begin, make a high-level plan, and secure the support of the relevant sponsors.
 The desktop deployment wheel provides critical processes to assist you in identifying core team members and resources to manage in the below-mentioned deployment domains.